TexeiraThiago/MyFirstCRUD/README.md

 # MyFirstCRUD
-Just a simple CRUD projet to learn how to do it
+Just a simple CRUD projet to learn how to do it using vanilla JavaScript